jeffbryner/bsidesSeattle2025/slides.md

 ::: notes

 Here's the big idea.
-Security teams should USE AI in addition to worrying about the security *OF* AI.
+Security teams should USE AI in addition to worrying about the security of AI.
-AI can help your security program in the same way it can help your business.
+AI can help augment your security program in the same way it can help your business.
-Join your business colleagues in adopting AI.
+Join your business colleagues in adopting AI with these starter ideas.

 :::